msb/tf-gcp-project/README.md

 provided to simplify the running of terraform by automatically providing the credentials in the last step to terraform and storing any state in a docker volume.
 An example of it's usage might be:
 `./terraform.sh <gcp-account-email> my-vm init` -  initialising a project intended to contain a VM and storing state in a volume named `my-vm-project-tf`.
+Note that the script will also take a backup of the docker volume, if `DOCKER_VOLUME_BACKUPS` is set.

 Now to create the project:
 - create a folder